GowthamS2021/Yun-solutions-assignment/README.md

 The program uses speech processing techniques to get the pitch and few spectral quantities like spectral centriod, spectral rolloff and spectral flux or intensity. these spectral quantities can be used to fine the tone of the speaker.
 This program does not use machine learning or deep learning techniques because the input is a single file, whereas the input for the machine learning program should be a big dataset.

+Since, it is not possible visually to show more than 3 emotions in a graph, I have used a discrete scale for each of the emotions.
+That is 4 for happy, 3 for sad, 2 for angry and 1 for neutral, meaning any other emotions other than these three.

 # Requirements
 the program uses ffmpeg library for the pydub library which has to be installed